 Web Applications Security Testing

-The functionality testing verifies each function of the web applications that operates in conformance with the required specification.
+The functionality testing verifies the function of each web application that operates in conformance with the required specification.
 It assesses all the links in web pages, database connections and forms that are used for getting or submitting information from user in the web pages.

 Usability testing includes the following aspects: